TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

 2. W3 schools' ["HTML Block and Inline Elements"](https://www.w3schools.com/html/html_blocks.asp) has a description and a list of all the default block and inline elements.
 3. The Digital Ocean tutorial ["Inline vs Inline-block Display in CSS"](https://www.digitalocean.com/community/tutorials/css-display-inline-vs-inline-block) has a couple of great examples that clarify the difference between `inline` and `inline-block`.
 4. Go to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) and do "01-margin-and-padding-1" and "02-margin-and-padding-2" in the `margin-and-padding` directory.
 5. Apply what you learned about the box model to improve the look of your Recipe page's index.html homepage.
-Make it more visually appealing by adding small pictures (thumbnails) for each recipe.
-Currently, it's just a plain list, so let's create a gallery-like feel on your index.html page by adding these thumbnails.
+Currently, it's just a plain list, so let's Get creative with layouts, colors, and styles to make your page uniquely captivating.

 </div>